xu112358/Letter-of-Recommendation-Generator/README.md

 # csci-401-capstone
-Repo for hosting Group 28 capstone project
+Repo for hosting Letter of Recommendation Generator Capstone Project as of Fall 2018

-## Deployment (as of Spring 2018)
+## Deployment (as of Fall 2018)
 Currently, our app is hosted on a server with IP address 68.181.97.191 on port 3000, with the MongoDB instance on the same IP address but at port 12345.

 ## How to Run Locally